sveltia/sveltia-cms/README.md

 ### Better productivity

+- Required fields, not optional fields, are clearly marked for efficient data entry.
 - Integrating Pexels, Pixabay and Unsplash to allow inserting free stock photos into image fields with no hassle[^8].
-- Able to work on a local Git repository without having to run a proxy server.
-[See below](#work-with-a-local-git-repository) for details.
+- You can [work on a local Git repository](#work-with-a-local-git-repository) without having to run a proxy server.
-- Able to delete multiple entries and assets at once.
+- Delete multiple entries and assets at once.
 - Solving various outstanding Netlify/Decap CMS bugs[^11].

 ### Better i18n support

 - Making it easier to switch between locales while editing with just a click on a button.
-- Integrating DeepL to allow translating text fields from another locale with one click.
-[See below](#use-deepl-to-translate-entry-fields) for details.
+- [Integrating DeepL](#use-deepl-to-translate-entry-fields) to allow translating text fields from another locale with one click.
-- You can now use a random UUID for an entry slug, which is a good option for locales writing in non-Latin characters[^12].
-[See below](#use-a-random-id-for-an-entry-slug) for details.
+- You can now [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales writing in non-Latin characters[^12].
 - Solving limitations in Netlify/Decap CMS’s [list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected[^7].
 - Users can now choose their preferred UI locale.

 ### Collection enhancements

-- You can choose a custom icon for each collection[^3].
-[See below](#use-a-custom-icon-for-a-collection) for details.
+- You can choose a [custom icon for each collection](#use-a-custom-icon-for-a-collection)[^3].
-- A per-collection media folder will now appear aside of entries.
-[See below](#use-a-custom-media-folder-for-a-collection) for details.
+- A [per-collection media folder](#use-a-custom-media-folder-for-a-collection) will now appear aside of entries.

 ### Media library enhancements

-- A whole new media library makes it easier to manage all your assets.
+- An all-new media library makes it easy to manage all your assets.
+- Sort or filter assets by name or file type.
+- View asset details, including size, dimensions, and a list of entries that use the selected asset.
-- You can upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
+- Upload multiple assets at once, including files in nested folders, by browsing or dragging & dropping them into the media library[^5].
 - You can now navigate between the global media folder and a per-collection media folder[^6].

 ## Compatibility